BigSoftVideo/DOTE/install.md

 #### Installing Git <a id='git'></a>

-To use Checkpoints and view Autosaves, you will need to install the free open-source software called _Git_ on your computer.
+To use Checkpoints and view Autobackups, you will need to install the free open-source software called _Git_ on your computer.
 See [Checkpoints](versioncontrol.md).

 #### Installing FFmpeg <a id='ffmpeg'></a>